jackieluc/lighthouselabs-coding-challenge/README.md

 Now that you can return the contents of the cells of a row, we also need to be able to return the cells of a column.

 Write a function called lightColumn() that takes in the letter of the column from the grid, and returns an array that is the contents of that grid column.
 (Ex: lightColumn('C'); would return ["", "", "", "", "", "", "", "~", "", ""])

+## Challenge 12
+The weekend lighthouse operator isn't as smart as you are, and sometimes tells the Lighthouse9000™ system to do invalid things, causing the repairman to have to come out and fix the lighthouse.
+Upgrade the lightCell() method so that if an invalid cell is passed in, it returns false.
+(Example: lightCell('Z3'); would return false as would lightCell('A11');)